NatalieC15/Coding/README.md

 ```
 The purpose of this second function is to obtain the chromosome number, start and end coordinates within the XML file.

 These codes were tested against LRG_1.xml to confirm that they were working correctly.
 To do this a test folder was created, in the XML_files folder, which contains two files.
-The first lrg1.py contains all the code required to make the BED file from create_bed.py without the verification steps and the additional steps such as the code to change the BED file name depending on the XML file used.
+The first lrg1.py contains the codes for the functions required to make the BED file from create_bed.py without the verification steps and the additional steps such as the code to change the BED file name depending on the XML file used.

 The second file, test_lrg1.py contains the code to test the functions.
 Both tests check that the functions produce the output that is expected when using the LRG_1.xml file.
-Therefore, if a test fails is it as the functions are not extracting the correct information from LRG_1.xml file.
+Therefore, if a test fails it is because the functions are not extracting the correct information from LRG_1.xml file.

 The test for the exon_find() function is:
 ```